As we have just entered the new year, it’s time to summarise our predictions in this post about cybersecurity trends that will be significant in 2020.

 9. Employee cybersecurity training above all

-In terms of cybersecurity, employees are the most considerable risk for your organisation.
+In terms of cybersecurity, employees are the most considerable risk for your organization.

 While you invest in information security technology, why wouldn’t you invest in employee cybersecurity training?